slogvo/notion-mapper/README.md

 ## 🤝 Contributing

-We’d love to have your support!
+I’d love to have your support!
 To contribute:

 1. Fork the repository on GitHub.
 2. Create a new branch (`git checkout -b feature/your-feature`).